EnchantedPy/Task-Calendar-API/IDEAS.md

-generate .sql files to exec hooks gen UPDATE query in model
+generate .sql files to exec hooks and for cli migrate